Exam and Quiz Accommodations

-Prior to taking exams at ODA, students must complete ODA’s Student Exam Agreement (Word), which outlines the exam testing procedures and policies.
+Prior to taking exams at ODA, students must complete ODA’s Student Testing Guidelines (Word), which outlines the exam testing procedures.
 When exams are administered at ODA, students should arrive on time.
 If a student is more than 15 minutes late for an exam, it may be regarded as a missed exam.
 Rescheduling of missed exams with ODA will occur only after the student receives permission from the instructor.

-While testing at ODA, if ODA suspects academic dishonesty, the situation will be investigated immediately and the exam may be halted, resulting in consultation with the instructor.
-Mirrors, cameras and observation will be used to insure that cheating does not occur.
-Students’ personal belongings, purses, books, cell phones, calculators, book bags, etc., will not be allowed in the testing room unless specified on the Testing Instructions Form (Word) that is completed by the instructor.
+While testing at ODA, if ODA suspects academic dishonesty, the situation will be investigated immediately and the exam may be halted, resulting in a consultation with the instructor.
+Mirrors, cameras, and direct observation will be used to ensure that cheating does not occur.
+Students’ personal belongings (purses, books, cell phones, calculators, book bags, etc.) will not be allowed in the testing room unless specified on the Testing Instruction Form (Word) that is completed by the instructor.

 Exam Accommodations on the Gulf Coast Campuses

-Students needing exam scribes or readers in classes on the Gulf Coast campuses should contact ODA and the instructor at least five (5) working days ahead of time and follow all the exam procedures.
+Students needing exam scribes or readers in classes on the Gulf Coast campuses are encouraged to contact ODA and the instructor at least five (5) working days ahead of time and follow all the exam procedures.

-- Confirm with instructor that he/she received the accommodation letter and how the accommodations will be implemented.
+- Confirm with the instructor that they have received the accommodation letter and how the accommodations will be implemented.